 As both AC and DC are necessary to power everyday appliances such as refrigerators and air conditioners, it is vital for HVACR professionals to understand how they function and provide power.
 Learn more about AC vs DC power while attending an HVACR Technician program at your local trade school.

-Did the difference between AC vs DC power interest you?
-Do you want to develop the skills to be a successful HVACR Technician?
-Does a career as an HVACR Technician interest you?
-MIAT’s HVACR Technician Program is 9 months in length for full-time students, assuming there are no interruptions in training, and is offered at both the Michigan and Texas campuses.
-MIAT provides training that allows students to focus on their chosen field, earning their certification faster than a traditional 2 or 4-year college degree or 3 to 5-year apprenticeship.
+Does the difference between AC vs DC power interest you?
+Do you want to develop the skills to be an HVACR technician?
+Does a career as an HVACR technician interest you?
+Our HVACR Technician program is nine months in length for full-time students, assuming there are no interruptions in training.* The program provides training that allows students to focus on their chosen field, earning their certification faster than a traditional 2- or 4-year college degree or 3-to-5-year apprenticeship.

-To learn more about HVACR Technician career training and to explore if MIAT is right for you, fill out the form on this page.
+To learn more about HVACR Technician career training and to explore if the program is right for you, fill out the form on this page.

 MIAT College of Technology is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).